malvikavaidya/federated_gnns_project/README.md

 have a unique story
 training clients and aggregating models
 Compare against idealized (fully connected client and subset (read up on paper))

+Next week:

+- Baseline: 1,5,10 local epochs, 100 communication rounds
+    Client network is a fully connected network, same data split etc
+- 100 comm rounds, 1,5,10 epochs with our own social network
+- What we did previously (1,5,10) with 10